zzhtx258/pixiv_backup/README.md

 ```
 Users need to enter their user id and password upon the first time they use this tool.
 After that, a token text file will be created and no need to enter them the next time.

+Then the tool create two directories: "private" and "public", where the bookmarked images were downloaded to.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)